 In an effort to meet the demands of a rapidly changing technology, the manufacturer is continually developing new features and functions to meet your changing printing or printer needs.
+As a result, this manual may not exactly reflect future changes made to the product.
 Please be sure to consult all manual updates or addenda when using this product's documentation.